SaaS ROI calculator: why buy embedded analytics software

 SaaS customers demand more and more features for the recurring license fees they’re paying.
 Features that are often not core to your business’ expertise.
 For example, tailored insights in the data they generate day in, day out with your platform are high on their list of must-haves.

-Typically, a standard integrated dashboard will do the job in the initial startup growth phase.
+Typically, a standard reporting dashboard will do the job in the initial startup growth phase.
 However, as of a certain customer base, your users will start asking for more complex functionalities.
-Requests such as language specific dashboards, interactivity, advanced filtering,… they are piling up.
+Requests such as language-specific dashboards, interactivity, advanced filtering,… Soon, the requests are piling up.

 At that point, you need to tackle these questions, before you’re losing clients to competitors that do offer killer reporting.
 That’s where most SaaS companies get confronted with the build or buy decision:

-“Shall I build myself one-by-one custom reports or shall I integrate an off-the-shelf SaaS dashboard building block?”
+“Should I build one-by-one custom reports myself, or should I embed an off-the-shelf SaaS dashboard building block?”

 Now, how do you make a well-advised decision there?
 To do so, you’ll need to have a good view on the costs & the revenue of each case.
-In this post, we’ll compare the ROI of both build & buy with a fictional example, including an ROI calculator to try it out yourself!
+In this post, we’ll compare the build vs buy scenarios with a fictional example, including a SaaS ROI calculator to try it out yourself!